-Toyota, which is seen as one of Japan's corporate gemstones and has surpassed General Motors to become the world's largest carmaker, did not go the same route as its national rival Mazda.
-Instead of adopting the US-type of model, Toyota (along with 5 percent of other Japanese companies) has adapted the traditional Japanese model, separating the task of oversight from that of management, while introducing no independent directors.
-Toyota created an independent board of corporate auditors as well as reduced its board size and scope to clearly separate monitoring and management functions-keeping executive directors focused on a monitoring role and meeting on a monthly basis, while creating a set of senior managing directors clearly accountable for management, oversight.
-Would a clear split of oversight and management activities such as Toyota's make sense?
-Alternatively, could certain functions of the Board be handled by independent members?
-In the case of internal audit functions, for example: could the Fund create an independent internal audit committee to monitor both the Board and management, and report directly to the Board of Governors?
+While bringing "independent" directors to the institution may prove impracticable, the Fund could consider ways to effectively separate the oversight and management functions on the Board.
+Today, the Executive Board is heavily involved in management activities while the International Monetary and Finance Committee (IMFC) plays a very "light-touch" role in oversight.
+Would a clear split of oversight and management activities, such as Toyota's, make sense?
+Alternatively, could certain functions of the Board be handled by independent board members?
+In the case of internal audit functions, could the Fund consider creating an independent internal audit committee to monitor both the Executive Board and management, and report directly to the Board of Governors?
 The UN has such an independent Audit Advisory Committee that reports directly to the General Assembly.